 It’s important to remember this type of work does not happen overnight.
 All institutions need to start building capacity to collect data, work with each other on data interpretation, and offer a new lens to data analyses.

 How do we raise the proverbial inclusive bar in the work that we do?

 How do we start to layer the data to look at it through the lens of complex, layered identities?

 How do we motivate all educators to address equity?

 Tweet us @hellopresence to continue the conversation.
 Thanks for reading! 😊

-Lindsay Murdock and Kayley Robsham of Presence were appointed Inclusion Strategists to push forward inclusion initiatives within the company and the higher education technology sector.
+Editor’s note: This post was co-authored by Lindsay Murdock and Kayley Robsham, who, in 2016, were appointed as Inclusion Strategists to push forward inclusion initiatives within the company and the higher education technology sector.
 They’re both passionate about discussing issues of diversity and social justice in the workplace and how it impacts employee engagement.
-They consistently share the best resources of how to create inclusive campus cultures for college students and engage in dialogue with student affairs professionals.
 You can follow them both on Twitter @linds_murdock and @kayleyrobsham!